natenka/pyneng-book-en/docs/source/book/15_module_re/finditer.rst

 Now we will analyze the same log file that was used in *search* and *match* subsections.

-In this case it is possible to pass the entire contents of the file (parse_log_finditer.py):
+In this case it is possible to pass the entire contents of file (parse_log_finditer.py):

 .. code:: python